 Needless to say, no one knows Guatemalan food better than a local, so what better way to experience Guatemalan cuisine than by joining a food tour?
 A food-obsessed local will take you the city’s best markets, restaurants, and street food stalls and explain all the dishes to you in more detail.
 Check out Get Your Guide for a list of Guatemalan food tours in Antigua and other cities in the country.

 Traveleaters are in for a treat when visiting Guatemala.
 Not only will they get to experience the gorgeous landscape of the country, they’ll also get to have a taste of history through the wonderful Guatemalan dishes on this list.
 How fascinating would it be to know that the best of Guatemalan food has been passed on for generations by its Mayan ancestors?
 That’s a mouthful of rich ancient history right there.

-Some of the links in this Guatemalan food guide are affiliate links.
+Some of the links in this article on Guatemalan cuisine are affiliate links.
 If you make a booking, then we’ll earn a small commission at no additional cost to you.
 As always, we only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as it helps us make more of these free travel and food guides. ¡Gracias!

 Stock images via Depositphotos